jess-miles/nyt-engagement/README.md

 ### Likes Distribution (All Posts)
 <img src="./images/dist-likes.png" width=90%>

-The distributions of all pots and matched posts were quite similar.
-Although I modeled them separately, I used results form both sets of models in my final conclusions, without differentiating.
+The distributions of all Facebook posts and the smaller subset of posts matched to articles were quite similar.
+Although I modeled them separately, I used results from both sets of models in my final conclusions, without differentiating.

-There appeared to be a slight uptick in engagement when posts were made on weekends, so I engineered a categorica variable for that.
+There appeared to be a slight uptick in engagement when posts were made on weekends, so I engineered a categorical variable for that.

 I also engineered a categorical variable for time of day the post was made, as posts made in the morning and evening appeared to get more engagement.